radovankavicky/WeAreDevs2021/README.md

 # WeAreDevs2021
-Slides from @ WeAreDevs 2021
+Slides & code from @ WeAreDevs 2021